Principles and Ethics

 • Understand the difference between dental law and dental ethics.

 • Define the normative theories of ethics and apply them to ethical issues in

-• Understand and apply the principals of dental ethics to everyday practice.
+• Understand and apply the principles of dental ethics in everyday practice.

 The 5 promises dentist makes to their patients-